 Basically, this is when a director or officer uses his/her position to involve themselves in self-dealing or benefit activities where they receive personal financial gain from the non-profit.
 An example may be one person serving on two different non-profit boards that are competing for the same funding.
 A way to mitigate this risk is to have your directors and officers fill out a form annually that discloses any potential conflicts of interest.

 GOVERNMENT ACTIONS – ENFORCEMENTS:

-If a non-profit fails to file taxes on time, their tax-exempt status may be in jeopardy.
+If a non-profit fails to file taxes on time, its tax-exempt status may be in jeopardy.
 The state also monitors pay to employees and anyone paid over $100K per year must be reported on the 990 tax form.
 Also, the non-profit is monitored by the state to make sure the mission, goals, and related activities are in line with the stated purpose of the non-profit.
-Penalties, removal of tax-exempt status could be punishments if state determines activities are not in line with mission statement or goals.
+Penalties, removal of tax-exempt status could be punishments if the state determines activities are not in line with the mission statement or goals.

 GET THE INFORMATION AND ANSWERS YOU NEED NOW

 If you have questions about non-profit business insurance, Ferranti-Graybeal Insurance’s experts are standing by to answer and explain.